elinck/syma_speciation/README.md

-# Analysis of *Syma* spp. whole genome sequence data
+# analysis of *Syma* spp. genotypes, phenotypes for Linck et al. 2018

 Working repository for analysis of *Syma torotoro* and *Syma megarhyncha* genotype and phenotype data